 The value of this dual metric is that it helps you determine how relevant your website content is over time.
 Multiple visits can indicate you are providing information that people find so valuable, that they keep coming back.

-As you release new content on a regular basis (think: blogs), you can review your New vs. Returning Visitors metric to see how any given content piece is performing.
+As you release new content on a regular basis (think: blogs), you can review your New vs. Returning Visitors marketing metric to see how any given content piece is performing.

 If you’re looking to drive more organic traffic to your website, New Visitors may be of importance to you.